China women's national bandy team

-China women's national bandy team is governed by the China Bandy Federation.
+China women's national bandy team represents China in the sport of bandy.
+It is governed by the China Bandy Federation.
 It made its World Championship debut in the 2016 tournament in Roseville, Minnesota, United States.
 It lost all matches without scoring.
 In the 2018 Championship on home ice in Chengde, China beat the newcomers Estonia and Switzerland.
 China was scheduled to compete in the 2019 women's world championship in Oslo, Norway, but the team had to withdraw due to the COVID pandemic outbreak.